EmbedJournal/embedjournal/_posts/2013-08-31-cool-c-programming-tricks-for-embedded-software-developers.md

 One way is by using a globally declared array and let the functions make use of this array.
 But using globally declared arrays is not always possible and is not a good practice.
 There comes the second and better alternative, while calling a function give it the pointer of the array defined in the calling function.
 This way, the array is not declared globally and still is available for the calling function locally.

-Not clear? consider this case, we have 2 arrays which has to be added in a separate function and store them in another array.
+Not clear? consider this case, 2 arrays have to be added in a separate function and store them in another array.
 Here is how you can do this,

 <pre lang="c">int main()
 {